jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 **Preliminary steps for application for land exchange**

-### 32 Sections 33 to 36 apply to land exchange
+### 32 Sections 32A to 36 apply to land exchange
-Sections 33 to 36 apply if a substantive application for a listed project or a referred project is to seek an approval described in section 42(4)﻿(f) (land exchange).
+Sections 32A to 36 apply if a substantive application for a listed project or a referred project is to seek an approval described in section 42(4)﻿(f) (land exchange).

+### 32A Pre-lodgement consultation with Director-General of Conservation
+(1) Before lodging a land exchange application under section 33, the authorised person for the project must consult the Director-General of Conservation.
+(2) If there is more than 1 authorised person for a project, any 1 of the authorised persons may comply with subsection (1) on behalf of all of them.

 ### 33 Land exchange application lodged with Director-General of Conservation
 (1) Before lodging the substantive application, the authorised person for the project must lodge with the Director-General of Conservation a land exchange application that consists of—